microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/calendar-post-calendarpermissions.md

 Namespace: microsoft.graph

-Create a calendarPermissions resource (../resources/calendarpermissions.md) to specify the identity and role of the user with whom the specified calendar is being shared or delegated.
+Create a [calendarPermission](../resources/calendarpermission.md) resource to specify the identity and role of the user with whom the specified calendar is being shared or delegated.

 ## Permissions